hibernator11/bne-marc2lod/README.md

 1. Download the dataset in MARC-XML: https://datosabiertos.bne.es/catalogo/dataset/catalogo-bibliografico-monografias-modernas1
 2. Extract metadata: large dataset, so we retrieve some fields (e.g., author, title, isbn)
 3. Query datos.bne.es: when you run many queries, the repository stops working
-4. Load dump dataset in local: using Fuseki, problem only Resources available, not the whole set of classes (e.g., Work, Expression, Author)
+4. Load dump dataset in local using Fuseki: only Resources available, not the whole set of classes (e.g., Work, Expression, Author)
 6. Match records by isbn and get Resource id
-7. With the Resource id, and one by one, retrieve the RDF from datos.bne.es and get the ids for authors and the rest of entities
+7. With the Resource id, and one by one, retrieve the RDF from datos.bne.es and get the ids for authors and the rest of entities (to be implemented)

 <img src="workflow-bne-v3.png">